 5 Facts for Heart Health

-According to research published in the Journal of the American College of Cardiology, there are five things men can do right now to improve their heart health and reduce their risk of a heart attack, yet only 1 percent of the population follow all of these healthy lifestyle practices.
+Based on that study and research published in the Journal of the American College of Cardiology, there are five key things the average person can do right now to improve their heart health and reduce their risk of a heart attack.
+These simple changes can make an incredible difference in your risk of developing a heart condition and yet the research states that only 1 percent of the population follows all of these healthy lifestyle practices.
+If you or someone you love is having heart problems or has the potential to develop heart problems, have them try some of the activities below to help decrease their heart disease risk.
+Everyone who follows all five practices, can reduce their risk of a heart attack by up to 80%!

-1. Men who didn’t smoke lowered their risk by 36 percent
+1. Quit Smoking – Those who didn’t smoke lowered their risk by 36 percent.

-2. Those who drank two or fewer alcoholic beverages per day had an 11 percent reduced risk
+2. Reduce Your Alcohol Consumption – Those who drank two or fewer alcoholic beverages per day had an 11 percent reduced risk.

-3. Men who walked or cycled for 40 minutes or longer each day, plus engaged in at least 1 hour of other exercise per week, had a 3 percent lower risk
+3. Exercise! – People who walked or cycled for 40 minutes or longer each day, plus engaged in at least 1 hour of other exercise per week, had a 3 percent lower risk.

-4. Those who ate a diet rich in fruits, veggies, legumes, nuts, reduced-fat dairy, whole grains, and fish showed an 18 percent reduced risk
+4. Eat Healthy – Those who ate a diet rich in fruits, veggies, legumes, nuts, reduced-fat dairy, whole grains, and fish showed an 18 percent reduced risk.

-5. Men who had a waist circumference below 37 inches reduced their risk by
+5. Weight Loss – People who had a waist circumference below 37 inches reduced their risk by

 12 percent